moodcheerful/java-algorithms/README.md

 ---
 #### Hash Tables

-- Purpose: maintain a (possibly evolving) set of values
+- Purpose: maintain a (possibly evolving) set of values indexed by key
 - Clue to use Hash Table: __repeated lookups (fast constant time)__
 - Amazing Guarantee:
 __Insert, Delete, Search__ - all operations in __O(1)__ time, using a key, subject to 2 caveats: